Project Periodic Geometry within a new area of Geometric Data Science based on papers in

 DGMM 2021

-- Periodic Geometry develops continuous parametrisations for moduli spaces of periodic point sets up to isometry.
+- Periodic Geometry develops continuous parametrizations for moduli spaces of periodic point sets up to isometry.

 - The subarea called Lattice Geometry studies moduli spaces of simpler periodic lattices in low dimensions 2 and 3.

-- The related area of Cloud Isometry Spaces studies geometry of moduli spaces of finite clouds of unlabeled points.
+- The adjacent area of Cloud Isometry Spaces studies geometry of moduli spaces of finite clouds of unordered points.

 - The applied area of Computational Materials Science explores practical applications of geometric invariants and metrics.